The Digital Revolution and the New Social Contract

 The understanding and governance of systemic shifts of this nature requires a new set of policies and regulations to foster innovation around data and its governance while improving social inclusion.
 This research program tries to support this process by analyzing the transformation of the digital domain and the fracture of our social contract from a multidisciplinary perspective and advancing new and realistic solutions for future agreements.

 The first work package (Digital Economy, 2022), analyzed the social impact of the digital economy and how to achieve inclusion while fostering innovation.
 The second work package (Data Economy, 2023) studied the emergence and governance of the data economy.
-In 2024/25, the third work package will explore the evolving geopolitics of the digital era.
+In 2025, the third work package is exploring the evolving geopolitics of the digital era.

 The project is being developed across four work packages that will run in sequence with overlaps.
 The first three address different questions raised by the emergence of the digital revolution at the individual, company, regional, national and European levels.
 They rely on the input of top researchers in the field from top institutions with a global approach, but also from researchers with a regional focus as well as professionals from the private sector, thus drawing lessons from the different fields to provide a holistic analysis that will serve as the basis of a fourth work package related to the new social contract, with proposals and recommendations for policy makers.